z-bingo/Attention-Mechanism-Enhanced-KPN/README.md

 ## Attention Mechanism Enhanced Kernel Prediction Networks (AME-KPNs)

-The official implementation of AME-KPNs in PyTorch, and our paper is accepted by ICASSP 2020 (oral), it is available at [TODO]().
+The official implementation of AME-KPNs in PyTorch, and our paper is accepted by ICASSP 2020 (oral), it is available at [http://arxiv.org/abs/1910.08313](http://arxiv.org/abs/1910.08313).

 ### News
 - Support KPN (Kernel Prediction Networks), MKPN (Multi-Kernel Prediction Networks) by modifing the config file.